hoplon/hoplon/doc/Getting-Started.md

 ## HTML-As-ClojureScript-As-HTML

-The syntactic equivalence of HTML and S-Expressions can be extended to semantics by constructing a ClojureScript environment containing HTML primitives that combine in the way HTML elements do.
-This is accomplished by the use of ClojureScript element and text node types implementing the `IFn` protocol such that applying an element node to arguments appends those arguments as children of that node.
+The equivalence of HTML and s-expression syntax allows the representation of HTML documents as s-expressions, and the representation of ClojureScript s-expression source code as HTML documents, as shown above.
+The further step of adding HTML primitives to the